latelylk/ethankrein/README.md

 ## Howdy! 🤠

-My name is Ethan Krein.
+My name is Pierce.
 I'm a student with an interest in software development.

 ## My Tools 🧰